-Conservation & Agricultural Agreements on Private Land
+Conservation and Agricultural Agreements on Private Land

-There are many benefits to placing a conservation agreement on your land.
 Donating a permanent conservation agreement may reduce the amount of federal and state income taxes owed by a landowner since the value of the donated agreement qualifies as a charitable contribution supported by both federal and North Carolina state conservation tax programs.
 In many cases, estate taxes are also reduced.

 Does Your Land Qualify?

-In North Carolina, if you donate a conservation agreement, sell land at a bargain price or donate property that provides a significant public benefit, you may qualify for a state income tax credit along with other state and federal tax benefits.
+In North Carolina, if you donate a conservation agreement, sell land at a bargain price, or donate property that provides a significant public benefit, you may qualify for a state income tax credit along with other state and federal tax benefits.